caltechlibrary/newt/newt_yaml_syntax.md

 newtmustache
 : this contains configuration for Newt Mustache, i.e. port

+postgrest
+: this contains configuration information for running PostgREST

 options
 : holds key value pairs of which can be referenced in the values of models, routes and templates.